Valid777/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 # Problem 2: Estimating Pi using Monte Carlo Methods

 ## Motivation
 Monte Carlo simulations are a powerful class of computational techniques that use randomness to solve problems or estimate values.
-One of the most elegant applications of Monte Carlo methods is estimating the value of π through geometric probability.
-By randomly generating points and analyzing their positions relative to a geometric shape, we can approximate π in an intuitive and visually engaging way.
+One of the most elegant applications of Monte Carlo methods is estimating the value of $\pi$ through geometric probability.
+By randomly generating points and analyzing their positions relative to a geometric shape, we can approximate $\pi$ in an intuitive and visually engaging way.

 This problem connects fundamental concepts of probability, geometry, and numerical computation.
 It also provides a gateway to understanding how randomness can be harnessed to solve complex problems in physics, finance, and computer science.
-The Monte Carlo approach to π estimation highlights the versatility and simplicity of this method while offering practical insights into convergence rates and computational efficiency.
+The Monte Carlo approach to $\pi$ estimation highlights the versatility and simplicity of this method while offering practical insights into convergence rates and computational efficiency.

 ## Task

-### Part 1: Estimating π Using a Circle
+### Part 1: Estimating $\pi$ Using a Circle

 #### 1. Theoretical Foundation
-- Explain how the ratio of points inside a circle to the total number of points in a square can be used to estimate π.
+- Explain how the ratio of points inside a circle to the total number of points in a square can be used to estimate $\pi$.
-- Derive the formula π ≈ 4 × (points inside circle / total points) for a unit circle.
+- Derive the formula $\pi \approx 4 \times (\text{points inside circle} / \text{total points})$ for a unit circle.

 #### 2. Simulation
 - Generate random points in a 2D square bounding a unit circle.
 - Count the number of points falling inside the circle.
-- Estimate π based on the ratio of points inside the circle to the total points.
+- Estimate $\pi$ based on the ratio of points inside the circle to the total points.

 #### 3. Visualization
 - Create a plot showing the randomly generated points, distinguishing those inside and outside the circle.